 It will undertake relevant development and training;

 Both orchestra and the choir will have named adults responsible for safeguarding the welfare of children within the Group who will oversee the implementation of these guidelines.
 The adults will comply with DBS procedures and will undertake training as appropriate.
+Members of Trianon would take any concerns they have witnessed or heard to the names safeguarding officers.

 A Safeguarding Co-ordinator will be appointed to oversee the policy, and ensure appropriate action is taken on any concerns raised.